martinatidg/citi/release/README.md

 3. How to run:

 All the required files to run the the program is put in a ZIP file, rds-data-simulator-0.1.0-release.zip.
-Unzip it any where, a folder 'rds-data-simulator-0.1.0' contains the following files:
+Unzip it any where and you will see a folder 'rds-data-simulator-0.1.0' which contains the following files:

    -  rsd-data-simulator-0.1.0.jar
    -  settings.properties